What are Computer Cookies, and What Should I Know?

 For instance, if your browser has a first-party cookie for interacting with your bank, the hijacker might be able to use that information to impersonate you on the bank’s website.

-Most experts say that most first-party cookies are safe, but third-party cookies can be a reason for concern.
+Most experts say that most first-party cookies are safe, but third-party computer cookies can be a reason for concern.
 These cookies continue to gather information about you across many websites.
 If this information is compromised, hackers have access to your personal data that should be protected.
-If unsecured, these cookies can also be stolen or manipulated by sophisticated hackers to introduce malware on your computer.
+If unsecured, these computer cookies can also be stolen or manipulated by sophisticated hackers to introduce malware on your computer.

 Are My Website’s Cookies Legal?